 Do you love pure maple syrup as much as I do?
-Sugaring Season and Producing Pure Maple Syrup has been a tradition throughout New England and New York for generations.
-We all love maple syrup on our pancakes, but did you know you can use it to sweeten your coffee or use in your favorite cake recipe?
+Making Pure Maple Syrup has been a tradition throughout New England and New York for generations.

 Right now, aromas of sweet sugary steam burrowing out of cupola doors on sugarhouses throughout New England and New York fill the crisp air this time of year.
 And with the abundance of snow that has been dropped up North this season, they should be blessed with enormous amounts of the sweet sticky goodness.
 During the early spring, for about six to eight weeks, farmers work frantically day and night to produce every last drop of maple syrup.
 The season will end abruptly when trees start to bud.